1. Create a repository

 We will use the mkdir command to create a new directory in the same style as the Desktop, Documents and Downloads folders included by most operating systems.

 We will name this folder Code.
 To verify the command works, open the file explorer and navigate to your home folder.
-After it’s run, you should see the new directory alongside the rest.
+After it has run, you should see the new directory alongside the rest.

 mkdir Code